hneemann/Assembler/README.md

 The processor is a 16 bit harvard single cycle cpu and its architecture is inspired by the MIPS architecture.
 Only the handling of long constants is a bit of a hack to avoid a 32 bit instruction memory.
 The assembler supports pseudo instructions like *push*, *pop*, *enter*, *leave* or *call* and *ret [n]*.
 So it is also possible to program more like for a x86 cisc processor.
-So on can explain the different techniques to create and remove the stack frame of a function call on a x86 processor.
-The assembler has a simple GUI and is able to control the [simulator](https://github.com/hneemann/Digital/) using its TCP/IP interface.
+The assembler has a simple GUI and is able to control the [simulator](https://github.com/hneemann/Digital/) by using its TCP/IP interface.
 So it is easy to debug an assembly program within the simulator.

 ### Usage ###